What is stamp duty for buy-to-let properties?

 What is the 5% Stamp Duty Land Tax (SDLT) surcharge?

 The stamp duty surcharge for second home owners – including landlords – was introduced in April 2016.
-Initially it was a 3% surcharge on all stamp duty bands.
+Initially it was a 3% surcharge on all the standard stamp duty rate.
 The stamp duty surcharge was upped from 3% to 5% from 31 October 2024.

 The stamp duty surcharge means you pay more stamp duty on second homes, or additional homes beyond that, than you would if you only own one property.
 HMRC calls it the 'Higher Rates on Additional Dwellings' (HRAD).